Secret Harbour, Western Australia: Facilities

-The Secret Harbour Golf Course is an 18-hole links course which was designed by Graham Marsh and is part of the "Golf Coast" group of courses.
+The Secret Harbour Golf Course is an 18-hole links course which was designed by Graham Marsh and is part of the Golf Coast group of courses.

 Secret Harbour Surf Beach is patrolled by lifesavers on weekends and public holidays from October through to March.
 During December and January the beach is patrolled by lifeguards on weekdays.
+There is a Surf Lifesaving club which provides lifeguard training and also features a gym and a cafe, the Surfing Lizard.

+To the north of the Surf Club's car park, the Lagoon Park features multiple canopied benches around its circumference, exercise equipment on its south side and a drink fountain and swing set to its north.
+The park is a popular site for dog walks, as well as for locals to exercise and do other recreational activities.

 Future development

 Satterley has released two new land developments since 2008.
 These are the Spy Glass Hill development, and the future planned beach front development, including two-to-three-story townhouses, a five-story apartment complex, and a gated community.
 Satterley is also looking at releasing land in the beach front district for the building of restaurants and cafes.